Mickey’s Very Merry Christmas Party

 Lastly, there are several non-alcoholic drinks included.
 Each cookie stop, has a drink paired with it.
 The drinks include: hot cocoa, a blue snow cone, eggnog, and chilled apple cider.

 The cookie and drink locations are identified on the Party map.
-It also says which holiday treats are at which locations.
+Note the current maps are from 2018, It also says which holiday treats are at which locations.
 You will know you are at the cookie location because there will be large red and white light-up inflatable identifying the treat spot.

 There are no FastPasses during the party.
 Not to worry, if you want to do rides, the lines are generally short.
 Why?
 Because there are a limited number of guests in the park and many of these guests will be doing other things like the party entertainment events and character meet and greets.